kedabaliyildirim/lotusai_task_repo/data_visualisation/plot_types.md

 - Box plots are used to show the distribution of a single variable.
 They are useful for comparing the distribution of data across different categories.
 - Box plots are also used to identify outliers in the data.
 - Box plots are also used to compare the distribution of data across different categories.

+## Pie Chart
+- Pie charts are used to show the proportion of different categories.
+Each slice of a pie chart represents a different category.
+- Pie charts are useful when you want to see how your data is distributed across different categories.
+- Pie charts are also used to compare the distribution of data across different categories.

 ## Kernel Density Plot
 - Kernel density plots are used to show the distribution of a single variable.
 They are similar to histograms, but they show the probability density of the data at different values.